nemosminer/NemosMiner/README.md

    GUI

           Since version 3.0 NemosMiner has a GUI making it easy to configure and run.
 	  Relies on config files.
 No need to edit bat files.
-Simply run NemosMiner With ConfigFile.bat (Not the .ps1) Set the config on the config tab, save, close, run
+Simply run NemosMiner-v3.0.bat (Not the .ps1) Set the config on the config tab, save, close, run

    prerun